 Recycling: Contact your local hauling service.
 List of what is eligible for recycle.

 Mayor & City Council

 Shelby County Sheriff’s Department

 Shelby County Catholic Schools (PreK-8)

-Earling is home to approximately 30 businesses including a nursing home, locally owned bank, tractor repair business, two car service stations, meat locker, grain elevator, two feed stores, ag-chemical store, beauty shops, and retail stores.
-Little Flower Haven is Earling’s largest employer with a 52-member staff that cares for 62 residents.
+Earling is home to approximately 30 businesses including a distillery, a microbrewery, a locally owned bank, tractor repair business, two car service stations, meat locker, grain elevator, two feed stores, ag-chemical store, beauty shops, and retail stores.

 St. Joseph’s Catholic Church – on the tour of German Villages